Financial returns and social good click with investors

 NEW YORK (Reuters) - The number of clients telling their portfolio managers to seek both social and financial good from their investments is increasing according to a report from the US SIF - The Forum for Sustainable and Responsible Investment.

-The report by US SIF Foundation, a private foundation, found that more than one out of every nine dollars under professional management was invested under so-called Sustainable and Responsible Investing (SRI) practices.
+The report by SRI, a private foundation, found that more than one out of every nine dollars under professional management was invested under so-called Sustainable and Responsible Investing (SRI) practices.

 Approximately 11.3 percent, or 3.7 trillion, of the $33.3 trillion in total assets under management in 2011 were SRI investments, according to Thomson Reuters data.